Mahmoudthoughts/Smart-Advisor/README.md

 - `DATABASE_URL` — Async SQLAlchemy URL pointing at the shared PostgreSQL instance.
 - `INGEST_SERVICE_URL` — Base URL for the ingest service so watchlist additions can request historical prices.
 - `INTERNAL_AUTH_TOKEN` — Optional shared secret the backend must supply via the `X-Internal-Token` header.
+- `X-User-Id` header — required on every request; identifies the authenticated user so the service can map calls to the correct portfolio.
 - `TELEMETRY_*` — Mirrors the backend configuration to enable OTLP tracing/logging/metrics.

 To run locally: